Overview

 Issues

-• The bill lacks a clear definition of the budget or spending limits for issuing and disseminating the guidance on telehealth services for individuals with limited English proficiency, raising concerns about potential wasteful spending.
-[Section 2]
+The bill (Section 2) lacks a clear definition of budget or spending limits for issuing and disseminating guidance, raising concerns about potential financial oversight and wasteful spending.

-• There is no specific timeline or deadline set for each step in the process of consultation, issuance, and dissemination of guidance, which could lead to significant delays in implementation.
-[Section 2]
+There is no specific timeline or deadline mentioned in Section 2 for each step in the process of consultation, issuance, and dissemination of guidance, which could delay implementation.

-• The guidance issuance process involves consultation with multiple entities, but there is a lack of clarity on how these consultations will be conducted and how conflicts of interest will be managed, potentially leading to biased outcomes.
-[Section 2]
+Section 2 involves consultation with multiple entities, but there is no clear mechanism outlined for how these consultations will be conducted or how conflicts of interest will be managed, potentially leading to biased outcomes.

 Sections